6DammK9/nai-anime-pure-negative-prompt/ch05/xl_docs/discovered_models.md

 - [Back to main page](../README_XL.MD#discovered-models).

 - There is 102 models discovered.
-Here is a full list of discovered models:
+It is just **any** poplar models since the release of original SDXL, disregarding art style, just excluding models with tiny dataset or specified content.

+- [Why I am so lazy on model selction.](https://www.investopedia.com/terms/p/passiveinvesting.asp).
+[Merging SD is lack of discussion / research, or just immature all the time,](https://github.com/6DammK9/nai-anime-pure-negative-prompt) reducing hidden risk can let me focus on everything else, especially in coding / docuementing / testing even my experiment design is controversial and arbitrary.

 <details>
     <summary>Table with 100+ rows.
 Click to open.</summary>